justinjudefernandes/Wazuh-Security-Investigation-Incident-Analysis/README.md

 ## 💡 Recommendations:
 - Confirm whether the Guest account enablement and student1 account activity were authorized.
 Disable or remove accounts that are not required.
-- Validate the mydfir SSH authentication with the account owner and investigate the failed fakeuser authentication attempts.
+- Validate the mydfir SSH authentication with the account owner and investigate the failed 'fakeuser' authentication attempts.
 - Review the affected Windows and Linux files and restore any required data from known-good backups.
 - Review privileged account memberships and implement regular access reviews.
 - Restrict SSH access to authorized administrative sources and accounts where operationally feasible.